vkhazin/nodejs-restart/README.md

 # Rogers Authentication/Authorization Service #

 # Overview #
-Integrate shomi with rogers direct api for authentication and authorization by-passing Adobe Pass & Clearleap
+Integrate shomi with rogers direct api for authentication and authorization purposes.
+By-pass Adobe Pass & Clearleap or any of their equivalents.

 # End-Points #